richtastic/ff/src/3DR/wiki/app.md

+stereopsis - estimate3DViews -- ????????????????? what does this do?

-- R comparisson should have much more features to compare with for accuracy (2000-4000)
+- R comparison should have much more features to compare with for accuracy (2000-4000)